Ein Denkmal für die Ewigkeit

 2024, Single channel video-installation, 16:9, 11’00”, Loop, Plaster, tombstone pieces, Dimensions variable

 Described as a Necropolis, the Vienna Central Cemetery is one of the largest cemeteries in Europe.
 Just as tenants who cannot pay the rent are unwelcome, tombstones are removed if their ten-year lease is not renewed.
 Some of these tombstones meet unexpected fates.
 Memorials that have lost their subjects of commemoration, become pavement covering the riverbeds of Wienfluss.
-There, the tombstone reverts to being simply a stone.
-Just as the bodies of the deceased are laid to rest, the dead tombstones are also laid down.
-The title derives from the slogan of a Viennese memorial mason, who is also responsible for the deconstruction of tombstones.

 Credits: 3D Scanning by H. Wraunek